 Danbury Hospital’s experienced vascular surgeons care for patients with diseases that affect the circulatory system (arteries and veins throughout the body), excluding the heart.

-- Abdominal vascular duplex
+- Visceral vascular

 Danbury Hospital’s vascular surgery team has expertise in the diagnosis and treatment of peripheral vascular disorders, including: